 Can’t edit files in Confluence Server using Atlassian Companion app in Internet Explorer, Edge, Firefox, or Safari

-This article applies to Confluence Server and Data Center 6.11 and later.
+This article applies to Confluence Server and Data Center 6.11 to 7.2.

 Confluence Server and Data Center users are unable to edit attached files using the Atlassian Companion app.
 When they click Edit with in the preview, or Edit on the attachments page, or macro, they are prompted to download the Companion app, even though the Companion app is running.

 This problem is most likely to affect people who use: